 • Attendees: long-winded conversations with the rep are not cool.
 The rep is there to give you a quick, information-packed spiel while pouring your sample.
 This is why they’re there, otherwise the job could be done by robots.
 However, they are not there to humor you while you ask 12 pedantic, follow-up questions about the wine, alluding to your world travels and extensive grape knowledge while I go thirsty.
 If you really need that much detailed information on the wine’s background, go to their web site.

 • Wine reps: don’t play favorites.
-I have no doubt that the allure of paying special attention to colleagues and those with the most generous square footage of exposed cleavage is powerful, but the rest of us are paying attendees and we should not be punished for being mere citizens or reasonably concealing our tits (etcetera).
+I have no doubt that the allure of paying special attention to colleagues and those with the most generous square footage of exposed cleavage is powerful, but the rest of us are paying attendees and we should not be punished for being mere citizens or reasonably concealing our boobs (etcetera).